Ultimate Spider-Man (video game): Nintendo DS version

-The game features a slightly modified storyline, for example, players will face Shocker in a strangely challenging battle, despite the comical nature of the character.

 The game also features a multiplayer mode, where players can unlock different characters and arenas for a head-to-head fight.

 Plot

 The game starts with a recap of what happened in the Venom storyline and Peter Parker's first fight with Venom before he disappeared, which had Peter and Venom fight from the high school football field on a rainy night and then the battle spans over to the middle of a street where Venom is believed to be killed by a downed, live power line in Peter's point of view.

-3 months later, Peter Parker has resumed his normal life and has forgotten about Eddie who is actually alive and has been feeding on people randomly in a nearby park and proves his strength in a fight with Wolverine, who was the owner of a motorbike Venom threw through a bar.
+Three months later, Peter Parker has resumed his normal life and has forgotten about Eddie, who is actually alive and has been feeding on people randomly in a nearby park.
+Eddie gets into a fight with Wolverine, who was the owner of a motorbike Venom threw through a bar.

-After a fight with a version of the R.H.I.N.O., Spider-Man gets his first foreshadowing of Eddie returning when his Spider-Sense overloads.
+After a fight with the R.H.I.N.O., Spider-Man gets his first foreshadowing of Eddie returning when his Spider-Sense overloads.
 That night, Silver Sable and her Wild Pack attack Venom who easily escapes.
 During a field trip to the Metropolitan Museum of Art, Peter gets his "Eddie headaches" again and fights his former friend on the roof.
 However, Venom is later captured by Silver Sable.

-Kept imprisoned in an energy cage, Bolivar Trask and Adrian Toomes convince Eddie to test the Suit for them as they knew Eddie and Peter's parents.
+Kept imprisoned in an energy cage, Bolivar Trask and Adrian Toomes convince Eddie to test the suit for them as they knew Eddie and Peter's parents.
 His first test is going up against the recently escaped Electro where they fight over a knocked out Spider-Man in Times Square.
 S.H.I.E.L.D. interferes and Venom escapes, yet he goes back to Trask where he reveals to Silver Sable that Peter Parker is Spider-Man.
 He then transforms and is chased away by the Wild Pack.